Olunechi/clean_rawdata/README.md

 v2.6 - allowing to exclude channels and a variety of small bug fixes

 v2.7 - allowing to fuse channel rejection for datasets with same subject and session (STUDY processing)

+v2.8 - better error messages, and fix excluding channels (there was a rare crash)

+v2.9 - fix bug when ignoring channels and removing channels at the same time, fix plotting issue with vis_artifact

+v2.91 - add support for fractional sampling rate; fix too many splits with high sampling frequencies